Flood Warning in Effect for Bracebridge-Minden-Parry Sound District (until April 22, 2026)

 Residents and visitors are advised to use extreme caution around waterbodies and forest access roads as water levels and river flows may increase due to recent rainfall and melting snow.

-- Slippery stream banks and fast flowing, cold water will create hazardous conditions around all water bodies.
+• Slippery stream banks and fast flowing, cold water will create hazardous conditions around all water bodies.
+Increased water levels and precipitation may erode the ice and create floating ice hazards that could damage waterfront infrastructure.

-- Lower-lying portions of known flood-prone areas may be impacted to various degrees as runoff from rainfall and melting snow enter watercourses.
+• Lower-lying portions of known flood-prone areas and forest access roads may be impacted to various degrees as runoff from rainfall and melting snow enter watercourses.

-- Keep a close watch on weather conditions, regularly check for updated messages, exercise caution near fast moving rivers and streams and maintain close supervision of children and pets.
+• Keep a close watch on weather conditions, regularly check for updated messages on our website and social media, exercise caution near fast moving rivers and streams and maintain close supervision of children and pets.

-- The 7-day weather forecast is predicting daytime highs of 3°C to 20°C and overnight lows between -4°C and 10°C with up to 65 mm of rainfall.
+• The 7-day weather forecast is predicting daytime highs of 2°C to 21°C and overnight lows between -5°C and 10°C with up to 20 mm of rainfall.

 The MNR is closely monitoring the weather and developing watershed conditions.
 Further updates will be issued as appropriate.